- Be extremely present.

 along with vast oceans, at the table of brotherhood. ★

 When I close my eyes, the vision of tomorrow grows stronger like the fragrance of a rose.
 It makes my heart sing.
 Under my closed eyes I imagine a wind rustle in a pine grove.
-I vigorously attempt to describe today’s life.
-The wind has blown it away from memory.
+I vigorously attempt to describe today’s life, but the wind has blown it away from memory.
 The notion of waking up in the twenty first century has faded.
 A new day is embraced on planet Earth.
 A bond of love has scorched our past deeds.
 Humanity has risen above.

 The music is onto something.
 Do you notice?